ariacorrente/kdeServiceMenuOpensubtitles/README.md

 - python
 - wget
 - kdialog
+    In debian based distros kdialog is usually available inside the `kde-baseapps-bin` package.
 - qdbus

 ## Changelog ##

+- 2015-08-13: fix detection of missing dependency.
+The script is working fine in KDE5.
 - 2015-03-12: add a real user agent authorized by [OpenSubtitles.org][0] so the script will be more reliable.
 - 2013-12-27: Updated to work with the changed opensubtitles.org API and some